Azure Pipeline Triggers Simplified

 A: In Azure Pipelines, you can easily view the history of pipeline runs triggered by a specific trigger.
 This can help you track the status and progress of your pipeline and identify any issues or errors that may have occurred.

 However, simply using Azure DevOps, might not be enough to get the best out of your project space, an engineering analytics tool can equip you with the data-driven insights you need to place your team on top.
-Hatica offers metrics across 13 dashboards, powered by CI/CD tools, JiraGitHub, Azure, CircleCI and GitLab.
-By collating tool activities at one place, Hatica helps teams streamline their workflow and improve productivity.
+Hatica offers metrics across 13 dashboards, powered by CI/CD tools, JiraGitHub, Azure, CircleCI, and GitLab.
+By collating tool activities in one place, Hatica helps teams streamline their workflow and improve productivity.

 Subscribe to the Hatica blog today to read more about unblocking developers, and boosting productivity with engineering analytics.